 This document is updated annually and forms the basis of the Supervisory Review and Evaluation Process (SREP) discussions with the PRA which lead to a final determination of the Total Capital Requirement (TCR).
 The PRA-prescribed TCR is a point in time assessment of the minimum amount of capital the PRA considers that an entity should hold.
-Subsequent to the most recent completed SREP, the group was set a Total Capital Requirement of 11.3% (as shown in KM1 above - row UK 7d) of which 6.4% must be met with CET1 capital.
+Subsequent to the most recent completed SREP, the group was set a Total Capital Requirement of 11.0% of which 6.2% must be met with CET1 capital.